 How to Use the Tool

 In the overview section at the top of this page, you will see a number of example ground patterns that can be drawn with this tool.
 You can download these template files for your own use.
+The templates are in a compressed file.
+Extract them to any folder you like, typically a folder where you collect your lace designs.

 Design Your Own Templates